preetamzare/MyAWSSAA-Notes/Randomnotes.md

 ### Considerations

 * No native integration with AWS.
 In other words, AWS API cannot be used here.
-* But here you can use Client Side encryption
+* But you can use Client Side encryption in this case.
-* Here one use CloudHSM do SSL offload as Privatekey and infrastructure is managed by you
+* Here one can use CloudHSM do SSL offload as Privatekey and infrastructure is managed by you
-* CloudHSM can protect Private keys of your CA. Now, this is how traditionally CA's private keys are protected
+* CloudHSM can protect Private keys :key: of your CA. Now, if you worked in this domain, this is the standard way how traditionally CA's private keys are protected.
 * Oracle can use CloudHSM for encrypting data using TDE